 Lybrate.com has a number of highly qualified Gynaecologists in India.
-You will find Gynaecologists with more than 25 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 27 years of experience on Lybrate.com.
 You can find Gynaecologists online in Mumbai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Kumar

 Caesarean Section Procedure